-This letter transmits the 2007 Report to Congress on Section 1301, Projects of National and Regional Significance of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+This letter transmits the 2008 Report to Congress on Section 1301, Projects of National and Regional Significance of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).

 Section 1301(k) requires the Secretary of Transportation to submit a report each year to the Committee on Transportation and Infrastructure and the Committee on Environment and Public Works.
-The enclosed report includes a funding table that shows the allocation amounts that have been made available for grants under this section.
+The enclosed report includes a funding table that shows the allocation amounts to be made available to finance grants under this section.